oracle/terraform-provider-oci/website/docs/r/cloud_guard_detector_recipe.html.markdown

 * `compartment_id` - compartmentId of detector recipe
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
-* `description` - Detector recipe description
+* `description` - Detector recipe description.
 * `detector` - Type of detector
 * `detector_rules` - List of detector rules for the detector type for recipe - user input
 	* `candidate_responder_rules` - List of CandidateResponderRule related to this rule
 		* `display_name` - The display name of the Responder rule
 		* `id` - The unique identifier of the Responder rule
 		* `is_preferred` - Preferred state
-	* `description` - Description for DetectorRecipeDetectorRule
+	* `description` - Description for DetectorRecipeDetectorRule.
 	* `details` - Details of a Detector Rule
 		* `condition` -
 		* `configurations` - Configuration details